nyuvis/patient-viz/readme.md

 $ ./shelve_access.py -c config.txt -l
 ```

-## Feature Extraction
+## Feature Extraction and Model Creation

 The data can also be used for predictive modeling.
-In order to prepare the data
-for that please refer to [the feature extraction documentation](feature_extraction/extract.md).
+Please refer to the [documentation](feature_extraction/extract.md).

 ## Contributing